viamrobotics/docs/docs/program/_index.md

 Viam offers software development kits (SDKs) in popular languages which

-- Streamline connection, authentication, and encryption against a server using {{< glossary_tooltip term_id="webrtc" >}}
+- Brokers connection, authentication, and encryption for communication with robots running `viam-server` using {{< glossary_tooltip term_id="webrtc" >}}
-- Enable you to interface with robots without calling the `viam-server` [gRPC APIs for robot controls](https://github.com/viamrobotics/api) directly
+- Enable you to interface with robot [gRPC APIs](https://github.com/viamrobotics/api) in a way that is idiomatic to that programming language

 ![Diagram showing how a client connects to a robot with Viam.
 Diagram shows a client as a computer sending commands to a robot.
 Robot 1 then communicates with other robotic parts over gRPC and WebRTC and communicating that information back to the client.](img/sdks/robot-client.png)